New Window Opening Cost

 • ✖ Limited security and safety concerns around young children/pets

-Inward and Outward Windows
+Inward and Outward-Opening Windows

-One of the most important factors to consider when deciding between inward or outward opening windows is the location's climate.
+One of the most important factors to consider when deciding between inward and outward opening windows is the location's climate.
 For example, in a hot, humid climate, flynets may be required on windows to prevent mosquitoes – in this case, inward-facing windows are best because flynets work best when installed outside the frame.

 Pros